 - On the subject of taking damage, an animation occurs if the player gets hit, but said animation will restart if the player takes multiple hits.
 Because of that, you can’t move and must die quickly.

 - The graphics look like it was made for the seventh-generation of consoles, making them feel dated.
-Even though the game is only on PC and PS4 and Pro, the fact that Super Mario Odyssey (a Switch exclusive made two years before this game looks more home on the PS4 then this game.)
+Even though the game is only on PC and PS4 and Pro, the fact that Super Mario Odyssey (a Switch exclusive made two years before this game looks more home on the PS4 then this game) looked better than this.

 - The gunplay is substandard with the weapons being underpowered and the firearms becoming loud.
 Even worse, headshots don’t mean one-hit kills on the enemies.